-It is with this in mind and having wrapped all the Christmas presents and finished my shopping, that I’ve had time to reflect on: MOTHERLAND by Katherine Lyall-Watson; PREHISTORIC by Marcel Dorney, and CONNECT FOUR – a new musical theatre piece with music and lyrics by Alanya Bridge.
+It is with this in mind and having wrapped all the Christmas presents and finished my shopping, having run around malls and sites trying to find the perfect gift for my outdoorsy nephew, finally settling on one of the top 10 EDC knives.
+Now I finally have had time to reflect on: MOTHERLAND by Katherine Lyall-Watson; PREHISTORIC by Marcel Dorney, and CONNECT FOUR – a new musical theatre piece with music and lyrics by Alanya Bridge.

 With thanks for your interest in reading Greenroom during 2013 and a special hug to Sita Borhani for helping to keep Greenroom engaged.
 All the best to you and yours for a joy-filled Christmas and a safe and relaxing summer.

 MOTHERLAND by Katherine Lyall-Watson, directed by Caroline Dunphy at Metro Arts.

 If you like labels, then MOTHERLAND is a memory play.
 Its characters remember their past and embody their stories whilst individual plots intersect and affect one another.
 Katherine Lyall-Watson‘s play is a beautifully-crafted piece and was recognised as a Patrick White Playwright’s Award finalist.